Diamond Stingily: Work

 Stingily published her first book through Dominica imprint titled, Love, Diamond.
 The book is a "reprint of the artist's first diary written as an 8-year-old" growing up in Chicago.
 Stingily has kept most of her journals since she began writing at an early age and was encouraged to write by her grandmother.
 She has performed readings with fellow artists and writers Justin Allen, Rindon Johnson, Juliana Huxtable, and Andrew Durbin.

 Stingily's first solo exhibition, titled Kaas, opened at Queer Thoughts in New York in May 2016.
 The show featured a number of sculptures made of Kanekalon hair, knockers, barrettes, and beads that referenced both Kaa (the snake character made famous in Rudyard Kipling's The Jungle Book) and Medusa's head of snakes.
 Later that year, Stingily's second solo exhibition, titled Elephant Memory, opened at Ramiken Crucible in New York.
 On view were larger and more elaborate Kaas sculptures, used doors with locks, baseball bats, telephone cords, and a video work obstructed by a chain-link fence.
 The exhibition, "teased out issues of racial violence," in America, specifically Stingily's hometown of Chicago and New York.

 In 2017, Artists Space invited Stingily and artist Rindon Johnson to read from recent works alongside artists Justin Allen and Deborah Willis.

 Stingily was included in the New Museum's group show Trigger: Gender as a Weapon and a Tool.
 Stingily created her largest Kaas sculpture-to-date, a hair braid piece that pierced through four floors of the museum.
 Stingily also showed artwork through Queer Thoughts at FIAC in 2017.
 Her third solo exhibition, titled Surveillance, opened at Ramiken Crucible in Los Angeles, California in late 2017.

 In November 2017, Stingily was selected by Forbes magazine for the prestigious '30 Under 30' in the Arts and Culture section.

 Stingily's work was exhibited in the 2018 New Museum Triennial Songs for Sabotage.
-Her first solo museum show was held at the Institute of Contemporary Art in Miami in 2018.
+Her first solo museum exhibition was held at the Institute of Contemporary Art in Miami in 2018..
+Subsequent solo presentations were held at Kunstverein München and the Wattis Institute for Contemporary Arts in 2019.